KittyPBoxx/pokeemerald-net-demo/README.md

 ![](tutorial_3_dolphin_setup.png)

-The easiest way to run the wii channel is just to drag and drop the 'pokecom-channel.dol' file into dolphin
+The easiest way to run the wii channel is just to drag and drop the 'pokecom-channel.dol' file into dolphin.

 ![](tutorial_4_load_dol.png)

+> If you are running on a real wii, copy the whole PokecomChannel folder (including, the dol, icon.png and meta.xml) to the `apps` folder on your sd card and launch through homebrew

 ### 4 - Run the server

-In windows double click on celioserver-win.exe or run it from the command line.
+To locally host a server in windows double click on celioserver-win.exe or run it from the command line.

 Once it is running you can go to the web ui by going to `localhost:8081` in your web browser

 The game server runs at localhost:9000 so dolphin should automatically be able to connect if they are running on the same PC

 ![](tutorial_5_server.png)

+> If you can't run a server yourself you can configure the wii channel to connect the the public test server `130.162.161.228:9000`.
+Be aware this is a test environment an may go offline or be unstable.

 ### 5 - Play the game